-As for ideal image compression, we are now venturing into a zone of pure experimentation as well as a ‘hit and miss’ trial and error situation.
+As for ideal image compression, we are now venturing into a zone of pure ‘trial and error’.
 Once again, in my opinion, it is better to do all your image compression before uploading the image.
 The most trying and tedious learning experience about compression is that you have to depend a lot on your own judgement in obtaining the so called ‘ideal’ settings we are trying to obtain.
-What I have found out after many long and trying examinations is that the applications listed here need not be a plugin uploaded to your WP site.
+What I have found out after many long and trying examinations is that the applications needed to accomplish this need not be a plugin uploaded to your WP site.

-Quite naturally, well need some basic applications to proceed efficiently.
-What I have finally discovered is that these applications need not be WordPress plugins uploaded to your site.
-Quite honestly, many of the following WordPress image optimization tools are fine– even great products.
-They are well-engineered and precisely coded and may be helpful to you in the long run or as a backup for re checking what you have done before your images have been uploaded.
+Quite naturally, well need to find some good online software to proceed efficiently.
+Quite honestly, many of the following WordPress image optimization plugin tools are fine– even great products.
+They are well-engineered and precisely coded and may be helpful to you in the long run or as a backup for re checking what you have done after your images have been uploaded.
 These plugins include, but are not limited to: Shortpixel, Imagify, Kraken, EWWW Image Optimizer and Optimus; the latter of which I am currently testing.
 (I keep Imagify on my site but it is usually deactivated.)

 WHAT YOU REALLY NEED!